KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

 - Provide explicit instructions to LLM annotators using existing domain-specific annotation guidelines.
 - Compare the performance of LLM-generated annotations against the gold-standard annotations made by human annotators.
 - Assess improvements in **F1-score**, **precision**, and **recall** when guidelines are incorporated.
-- Investigate the performance gap between LLM annotators and human annotators
+- Investigate the performance gap between LLM annotators and human annotators.
 - Examine novel strategies to improve the understandability of LLM annotators and narrow the gap.

 ---